top of page

 5

-With every school year there is ineveitable change - including with your child's friend group.
+With every school year there is inevitable change - including with your child's friend group.
 It's important for children to feel that these shifts in friends aren't a negative reflection of their self-worth.
 It is with your enduring kindness, understanding, patience, and loving relationship that your child will be able to weather the ups and downs of the school year.

 bottom of page